 Karl Marx merged, made one of, human nature, human action, and the human ideal in his basic philosophy, aiming to an ideal society of creative, self-actualized workmanship.
 Obviously to the contrary, taking each pair of these: First, part of human nature is non-action, stillness and rest.
 Second, humanity's ideals also include plenty of inactivity at end of day or week, not to mention transcendent stillness: more non-action.
 And third, plenty of human action is not ideal, do I need to exemplify?
 Yet generalizations need not be perfect to be useful, and Marx's merger remains a guide for the communist utopia of the future, asserting that humans be provided with (2) action or work corresponding to their (1) actual nature and which also represents (3) their ideal.
 Who would really argue?
 Not even Marx-haters.
 If your ideal is what you naturally do, that would seem to be a low energy system state.
 Notice that an inclusive free market of interesting and socially constructive labor would seem to satisfy Marx's requirements, without exactly requiring a Leninist/Stalinist revolution on the way.

 Similarly that popular anti-Marxist, Jordan Peterson, merges things that seem quite different: hierarchies of dominance, admiration, and skill or competence, along with the biology of human emotion.
 Thus at the societal level, the interpersonal level, the individual level, the emotional level, a metric of value enables all to live peaceably together despite differences.
-Socially, it enables any connected two or few to compete constructively with one another (more as an information gathering exercise than as a mutual killing opportunity), to establish fair and mutually accepted hierarchical relationships, then to engage as constructive competitors, as friends, as practice partners, or as teacher and student, and to do so in a way that maximizes peace, personal development, competence, and respectful connection.
+Socially, it enables any connected two or few to compete constructively with one another (more as an information gathering and personal development exercise than as a mutual killing opportunity), to establish fair and mutually accepted hierarchical relationships based on the shared acceptance of that metric of value, then to engage as constructive competitors, as friends, as practice partners, or as teacher and student, and to do so in a way that maximizes peace, personal development, competence, and respectful connection.
 At the individual level a metric of value helps one to prioritize one's actions in life.
-And at the emotional level it helps us to know how we are doing in order to know how we are to feel about things and about ourselves.
+And at the emotional level it helps us to know how we are doing in order to know how to feel about things and about ourselves.